chrisvizes/chrisvizes.github.io/_posts/2025-11-15-multi-calc-calcs.md

 ## So what have we learned?

 Honestly feels like a bug resulting from a product being shipped too quickly... and maybe it is.
 So I'm writing this down in case anyone else hits their head against the wall too.

+I think it's something to do with how with two calculations you can set two different configurations of Field Type, Data Role, Data type.